Explore your Culture through Storytelling

 Student one: I come from Cielito Lindo!

 3. Display the Accordian Pocket books at family open house or parent conferences.

 Additional Technology Activities

-Using a digital or disposable camera, have students take photos of 10 items, places or people mentioned in their poem.
-Using these photos in print or digital form, have them illustrate their version of "I am from…", students can create a simple book, slide show or a digital story in order to share their cultural heritage with classmates, friends and family.
-Digital Storytelling lessons are available at www.scholastic.com; enter the key words "Hispanic heritage."
+2. Using a digital or disposable camera, have students take photos of 6 - 12 items, places or people mentioned in their poem.
+Using the images in digital form, work with student to create a slide show or a digital story in order to share their cultural heritage with classmates, friends and family.
+Digital storytelling lessons plans are available at www.scholastic.com , enter the key words "Hispanic heritage."